 NUR 1006 is the first medical/surgical nursing course.
 Building on NUR 1009, this course provides for the acquisition of basic medical/surgical nursing theory, as well as application of mental health concepts, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, patient-centered care to a developmentally and culturally diverse adult patient population experiencing various medical/surgical interventions.
 Incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the nurse.
 Application of knowledge and skills occurs in the nursing skills laboratory and a variety of clinical settings.view in catalog

 Many types of health care facilities need skilled PPSC nursing graduates.
 Some career options include:

-The Pikes Peak State College Nursing Program Organizing Framework has as its foundation, the arts, sciences, humanities and nursing knowledge.
+The Pikes Peak State College Nursing Program Organizing Framework has as its foundation in the arts, sciences, humanities, and nursing knowledge.
 The structure of the curriculum is built upon seven (7) key concepts from the nursing philosophy which are: professionalism, nursing process, communication, health illness continuum, holistic care, caring intervention, teaching/learning, and leadership.
 These guiding concepts are foundational to education for the roles of the professional nurse, and represent our Student Learning Outcomes.
-The curriculum is also guided by the Colorado State Board of Nursing (CSBON), The National League for Nursing’s (NLN) Competencies of the Associate Degree Nurse, and the American Nursing Association (ANA) standards.
+The curriculum is also guided by the Colorado State Board of Nursing (CSBON), The National League for Nursing (NLN) Competencies of the Associate Degree Nurse, and the American Nursing Association (ANA) standards.